mauric/mauric.github.io/about.md

 I'm passionate about engineering and technology.
 I'm currently re-building my website to bring some visibility to my latest work, projects and research.

+I have re-built this blog to refactor the order of the articles and give a more stratightforward way to put the information.
+Using a more compact format and the power of markdown.
+The idea is to put in the best order possible some thought, ideas and what I'm learning to be available for readers that want to use this articles as tools in the technical side but also have a bit more of philosophy and some clues about how manage the ambiguity of subjective decisions.